eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 or "openid4vp://".
 In this approach, the operating system would trigger the Wallet Unit when the Relying Party Instance requests a connection via a custom URI.
-However, relying on custom URI schemes introduces variability in user experiences across different browsers and operating systems, resulting in operational inefficiencies and potential security risks.
+However, relying on custom URI schemes introduces variability in user experiences across different browsers and operating systems, leading to operational inefficiencies and potential security risks.
 - **4. Clear Origin Verification**: Protecting against relay attacks requires precise identification of the Relying Party Instance's origin.
 - **5. Session binding**: When presenting a PID or attestation to a remote Relying Party,